• Skip to primary navigation

 Well, I am also proof that you don’t have to be Jewish to make them or love them.
 In fact, I hid three leftover latkes for myself and that was today’s lunch!

-Here is our family recipe and some tips to make it right even on your first try!
+Here is our family recipe and some tips to make it come out just right, even the first time!

 Classic Potato Latkes